fullakingi/just-the-docs/docs/about.md

 1. Make scientific research useful to haukāinga.

-2. Support haukāinga in articulating concerns, particularly in the way data informs (or does not inform) institutional mechanisms.
+2. Support haukāinga in articulating concerns, particularly in the way scientific research and/or data informs (or does not inform) institutional mechanisms.

-3. Discuss better responses for haukāinga in the present and in the future.
+3. Discuss responses for haukāinga in the present and in the future.

 4. To uphold the mana of our traditional knowledge, the mana of our tūpuna and place it thoughtfully in today’s world.